 Automatic sync: AOMEI Backupper enables you to perform file sync regularly.
 You may sync files from one location to another daily, weekly, or monthly.

-Backup functions: AOMEI Backupper allows you to create image backups for the operating system, disks, partitions, or specific files.
+Backup functions: AOMEI Backupper allows you to create image backups for the operating system, disks, partitions, or specific files (use file backup or cloud backup).
 You can recover your data from the backup images when problems occur.

 To run file sync between computers with AOMEI Backupper, you just need to download and install it on the source computer.
 Following are the detailed steps:

 Step 1.
 Download, install, and launch AOMEI Backupper on the source computer.
 Click Sync and select Basic Sync.